Thelukepet/course/assignments/P-commoncrawl.md

 ```
 -->

-Initialize the right environment for working with Spark by issuing the following command:
+Initialize the right environment for working with Spark by issuing the following command
+(inside the `surfsara/hathi-client` Docker container):

 ```
 eval $(/hathi-client/bin/env.sh)